marcusgia2505/classsExGameInstructions/docs/040_Develop_your_own_games.rst

 Programs and PHP functions
 ==========================

 Programmes are a very useful tool to design dynamic games.
-Programs are elements of stages and therefore created like any other element (see _`Adding elements`).
+Programs are elements of stages and therefore created like any other element (see _`Matching`).

 .. image:: _static/Code.JPG
     :alt:  300p